ropensci-archive/roweb2/content/blog/2017-10-13-rprofile-david-smith.md

 DS: I am in the sense of -- it was different being in a startup where being a product manager was more like being the shepherd of an entire product ecosystem, whereas in a big company the product manager is a lot more focused and inherently so, a lot more narrow.
 I happen to prefer the bigger picture I guess.

-> <h3>Honestly, I kind of focus from the point of view of what interests me personally.
-Which doesn’t sound very community oriented at all… but it’s an exercise in empathy.</h3>
+> Honestly, I kind of focus from the point of view of what interests me personally.
+Which doesn’t sound very community oriented at all… but it’s an exercise in empathy.

 KO: What’s your process for deciding what things you talk about and bring to the community?